Keeping Keiki Safe in The Home

 Give young children your full, undivided attention when they are in the bathtub or around water.

-“The bathroom is the riskiest room in the house,” says Dr. Michael Sia, Department of Pediatrics chairman at Kapiolani.
+“The bathroom is the riskiest room in the house,” says Dr. Michael Sia, a pediatrician at Kapiolani.

 “Children can lean over and fall into toilets or bathtubs; they can also trip and fall,” Sia says.